JesperBorrePedersen/lateNDthal_demography/README.md

 ```

 > 🔒 The `1_data/yaworsky_extended/raw_data/Climate/` folder is not tracked by Git due to its large size.
-See the "Data Description" section below for access details.
+This folder is created when running the code.

 ---